mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 Component `bk-search-bar` keeps state on layout change when placed inside `bk-layout-container` component.

 ## How to update your Console

-For on-premise Console installations, please contact your Mia Platform referent to know how to use the `Helm chart version X.X.X`.
+For on-premise Console installations, please contact your Mia Platform referent to know how to use the `Helm chart version 9.0.0`.